2025 BPAA Festival

 BPAA Members and their guests are welcome to attend the masterclass and recital for free.
 The post recital reception is free and everyone is encouraged to attend.

-For lunch there will be a fee and registration is required ( form below is required and don’t forget to press SUBMIT).
+For luncheon there will be a fee and registration is required (filling in form below is required, please make sure to press the SUBMIT button).

 We will open Lunch Registration in October.
 Deadline is October 25.